LunaSare/spring2023-data-science/index.md

 layout: default
 ---

-This course provides a thorough introduction to computing tools and statistical analysis for using data science in biological research.
+This course is an introduction to computing tools and statistical analyses used for data science in biological research.
-Te course aims to provide students with an integrative training for analysing large datasets used in ecological and evolutionay research, to build a a skillset of analytical techniques such as data structure, database management systems, programming for data manipulation, analysis, and visualization, and interpretation.
+The course aims to provide students with an integrative training for analysing large datasets used in ecological and evolutionay research.
+Students will learn best practices for data science, open science principles and reproducibility, while building a skillset of analytical techniques such as structuring datasets, data management systems, programming for data wrangling and visualization, and interpretation of results.

+_The course website was adapted from the Data Carpentry for Biologists website (http://www.datacarpentry.org/semester-biology/).
 It is designed to be used as a flipped university course and also to be useful for self-guided students.
 Instructors are welcome to modify and use the material for your own courses.
-We encourage collaborative development and contributions by instructors, with the hopes that this will lead to better training and resources for everyone.

-_The course website was adapted from Data Carpentry for Biologists website (http://www.datacarpentry.org/semester-biology/).
-As for their course material, instructors are welcome to modify and use this material for your own courses.
-We encourage collaborative development and contributions by other instructors, with the hopes that this will lead to better training and resources for everyone_.
+We encourage collaborative development and contributions by instructors, with the hopes that this will lead to better training and resources for everyone._.

 For students:
 : <a href="{{ site.baseurl}}/syllabus">